s4m520/COSC-3411-Alpha/README.md

 - A vulnerable EternalBlue service on port 445
 - Attacker machine must be Kali Linux
 - Both machines must be on the same network
+- Turn on the Windows OS BEFORE starting the scan

 **The Windows VM that I used for testing:** https://archive.org/details/Windows_Server_2008_R2_x64.iso_reupload